Candidates Debate

 1. Finite (should, did, don’t, do)

 The finite typically realized by an auxiliary verb.
-It is presence in thematic position signal that a response is expected from the addresses.
+It is presence in

 a.
 Should I come to your office?